 - Commission or Government Relations

 - External Relations

 - Information Technology

 Qualified college or graduate interns are:

 a.)
-Currently enrolled in an undergraduate or graduate degree.
-Students can intern up to 12-months past their graduation date.
+Currently enrolled in an undergraduate or graduate degree, or recently graduated (< 1 year ago).
 In some cases, students may be enrolled in technical certificate programs in particular fields relevant to the Port's business objectives.
 We will accept applications from students who have recently completed undergraduate degree work and are enrolling in a graduate degree program for the following academic year.

 b.)
 Considering a profession related to some aspect of the Port's business objectives.
 Generally, interns should be advanced enough in their educational programs to have begun taking courses in a field related to their work at the Port.
 However, in some cases previous work experience or education may substitute for current academic placement.